Entropy balancing is doubly robust: Setting

-The causal inference problem we consider is best explained by the notion of potential outcome.
-In Rubin's causal model, each unit $i$ is associated with a pair of potential outcomes: the response $Y_i(1)$ that is realized if $T_i = 1$ (treated), and another response $Y_i(0)$ realized if $T_i =0$ (control).
-Notice that it is impossible to observe both $Y(0)$ and $Y(1)$ on the same unit.
-This is often referred as the ``fundamental problem of causal inference" \citep{Holland1986}.
+First, we fix some notations for the causal inference problem considered in this paper.
+We follow the potential outcome language of \citet{neyman1923applications} and \citet{Rubin1974}.
+In this causal model, each unit $i$ is associated with a pair of potential outcomes: the response $Y_i(1)$ that is realized if $T_i = 1$ (treated), and another response $Y_i(0)$ realized if $T_i =0$ (control).
+We assume the observational units are independent and identically distributed samples from a population, for which we wish to infer the treatment's effect.
+The main obstacle is that only one potential outcome is observed: $Y_i = T_i Y_i(1) - (1-T_i) Y_i(0)$, which is commonly known as the ``fundamental problem of causal inference" \citep{Holland1986}.

-We assume the observational units are independent and identically distributed copies from a population, for which we wish to infer the treatment's effect.
-In this paper we only consider continuous outcome and focus on the Population Average Treatment effect on the Treated (PATT):
+In this paper we focus on estimating the Population Average Treatment effect on the Treated (PATT):

-This quantity also occurs in survey sampling with missing data \citep{Cassel1976,Kang2007}.
-The methods that we consider in this paper also naturally extend to survey sampling problems.